osch/lua-ljack/doc/README.md

 Connector objects are either *port objects* with *[port:is_mine()](#port_is_mine) == true* or *process buffer objects*.
+They are used to specify input or output connections of [processor objects](#processor-objects).

   * [Port objects](#client_port_register) are visible to other JACK clients outside your Lua application.